dykstrom/mazela-man/03-chapter-3/README.md

     }
 ```

-The arguments to the CollisionHandler constructor are the types of entities we want to handle
+The arguments to the `CollisionHandler` constructor are the types of entities we want to handle
 collisions between.
 The order is important here.
-The callback methods, like onCollisionBegin,
+The callback methods, like `onCollisionBegin`,
 will receive their arguments in the same order as specified when calling the constructor.
 In
 our case, we want to handle collisions between the player and a pill.
 We override the callback
-method onCollisionBegin that is called just when a collision between two objects has started.
+method `onCollisionBegin` that is called just when a collision between two objects has started.
-There are other callbacks like onCollision, that is called on every tick while the collision
+There are other callbacks like `onCollision`, that is called on every tick while the collision
 is happening.

 In the callback method, we simply remove the pill from the game world.
 That makes the entity